KirillBaranov/kb-labs-plugin-template/docs/overview.md

 ## What you get out of the box

 - `packages/plugin-cli`: reference plugin package with manifest v2, CLI/REST/Studio layers, tests, and build scripts.
+- `packages/contracts`: lightweight public contracts package describing artifacts, commands, workflows, and API guarantees (sections are optional—use only what your plugin ships).
 - `docs/`: guides for extending each surface plus architectural conventions.
+Start with [`template-setup-guide.md`](./template-setup-guide.md) when creating a new plugin instance.
 - `scripts/`: devkit sync wrapper and sandboxes (CLI, REST, Studio) for manual testing.
 - `README.md`: quick start instructions and repository layout.